 At Whiston Willis Primary Academy we ensure that the curriculum actively promotes fundamental British values and that these are included in all our School Policies and Practices.

 Focus on, and show how, the school’s work is effective in securing these values.

 Challenging pupils, staff or parents who express opinions contrary to British values

 Democracy: Democracy is an important value at our school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
-Pupils have the opportunity to air their thoughts and ideas through our School Council which meets on a half termly basis and through regular questionnaires and surveys.
-The School Council are appointed through a pupil/peer voting system, reflecting our current British electoral system and demonstrating democracy in action.
+Pupils have the opportunity to air their thoughts and ideas through our Pupil Leadership Team which meets on a half termly basis and through regular questionnaires and surveys.
+The Pupil Leadership Team are appointed through a pupil/peer voting system, reflecting our current British electoral system and demonstrating democracy in action.

 Individual Liberty :